vectordotdev/vector/website/content/en/docs/reference/configuration/tls.md

     vector --config /path/to/vector.yaml
 ```

-Note that if the running system already has a system-wide OpenSSL FIPS installation and an OpenSSL
+**Note**: If the running system already has a system-wide OpenSSL FIPS installation and an OpenSSL
-configuration file for it, Vector can also use them directly via the above environment variables.
+configuration file for it, Vector can also use them directly with the above environment variables.

 [cli]: /docs/reference/cli
 [fips-140-2]: https://en.wikipedia.org/wiki/FIPS_140-2